-\end{lemma} \begin{proof} Our proof follows the steps of the particular case of thermal operations shown previously.
+\end{lemma} \begin{proof} Our proof follows similar steps to those of the particular case of thermal operations shown previously.
 We first write

-where we have used the main assumption of the lemma in \eqref{eq:nocorr} and the facts that the relative entropy is invariant with respect to tensoring an ancilla state or applying a unitary.
+where we have used the main assumption of the lemma from \eqref{eq:nocorr} and the facts that the relative entropy is invariant with respect to tensoring an ancilla state or applying a unitary.

 Now we recall the identity of \eqref{eq:diffRewrite} from the proof of Theorem \ref{th:TO}:

 where $\operatorname{supp}(\eta_{CD}) \subseteq \operatorname{supp}(\theta_{CD})$.
 We use it together with \eqref{eq:relU} to write